marcaurele/acloudguru-aws-certified-solution-architect/README.md

 - allow to query by resource type, tag, even to see deleted architecture
 - enforce: to flag when something is going wrong/rule violated, and can trigger a fix
 - history: when did it change, who made the call?

+### AWS Trusted Advisor

+- cost optimization: are you spending money on resources that aren't needed
+- performance: are your services configured properly?
+- security: is your AWS architecture full of vulnerabilities?
+- fault tolerance: are you protected when something fails?
+- service limits: do you have room to scale?

+Will not fix the service, but can be connected to Lambdas.

 ## Pulumi notes